-- 1. If DNA samples (collected in SOP C) are not shipped to the DNA lab within 24 hours, change out ethanol between 24 and 48 hours in the domain lab. - 2.
-Wearing safety glasses and nitrile gloves, open field-preserved sample under fume hood. - 3.
-Allow zooplankton to settle in the sample container, and decant or pipet ethanol off the top of the sample. - 4.
+- 1. For DNA samples (collected in SOP C), change out ethanol between 24 and 48 hours in the domain lab prior to shipping. - 2.
+Wearing safety glasses and nitrile gloves, open field-preserved sample under fume hood. - Allow zooplankton to settle in the sample container, and decant or pipet ethanol off the top of the sample. - 4.
 Replace ethanol, preserving as close to 95% as possible. - a.
 Container does not need to be filled to the top with liquid. - 5.
 Close sample container tightly.